pRizz/iota-transaction-spammer-webapp/replay attack.md

 **Naive Attack**

 Find a bundle that has already been confirmed once.
 If it has sufficient funds to be replayed, simply attach it to the network again using the official API command “replayBundle”.
 Or more simply the “reattach” button however that includes a bit of logic to prevent accidental replay after a confirmation.
 There are 3 reasons why an attacker might want to do this.
-They control the account that the replay will send funds to by controlling the seed.
+* They control the account that the replay will send funds to by controlling the seed.
-They control the address that the replay will send funds to by forging signatures.
+* They control the address that the replay will send funds to by forging signatures.
 Requires that the address has been reused 2-3 times.
-They simply like chaos.
+* They simply like chaos.
 A not uncommon trait in humans.

 **Chain Replays**

 If the naive attack works it will fund the downstream addresses.
 If those addresses have been emptied previously, the bundle that emptied them can be replayed again.
-This is important because the attacker may only need access to the 3rd, 4th, 5th etc. address in a chain.
+This is important because the attacker may only need access to the 3rd, 4th, 5th etc. address in a chain to syphon funds.

 **Top Up Attack**